Dresden-pm/Dresden-pm.github.io/README.md

 # IMPLEMENTATION DETAILS

+## Tell Git which SSH key to use

 We want Git to use a special private key for authenticating with Github.
 Therefor we saved this key as `id_rsa_una`.
 You can set the `GIT_SSH` environment variable when running `git` which tells which SSH client to use.
 Setting it to a shell script that adds some options to the `ssh` command allows us to provide the private key's file name.

+## Two subsequent builds

+As the build process is always triggered after a new commit is pushed to the Github repository, it is also started after the converter has committed the new html files and pushed them.
+But as the second run does not result in any changes, it does not create a new commit.
+This way, we have no infinite loop.

+If you change the converter to allow more than a static conversion, you have to think about this again.

+## Integrated monitoring

+As travis is a continuous integration service, it will instantly send an email to you if a build fails.
+This way you can be nearly sure that problems in the build process will be signaled to you.
+Every command in the "script" section of the `.travis.yml` file must be executed successfully for the build to be marked as "passed".
+I added "true" before `git commit` because it also fails if no changes have been made (which is especially the case in the second build that get's triggered by the conversion).

 # IMPROVEMENT IDEAS